SeleenaJM/al-folio/_pages/about.md

 news: true
 social: true
 ---

-I am a PhD student in Illinois Informatics Institute at University of Illinois at Urbana-Champaign (UIUC).
-Before coming to UIUC, I obtained a M.S. degree in Information Sciences at University of Pittsburgh.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.